Inch4Tk/ModernDB2016SS/README.md

 # Build project on Windows
 Download Cmake GUI.
 Point Source directory to project root folder (the one containing this Readme).
-Point Build directory to project_root/build or project_root/buildwin if you also plan to build for unix Configure -> Generate
+Point Build directory to project_root/buildwin Configure -> Generate

 # (Optional) Vagrant